qxf2/qxf2-page-object-model/Readme.md

 3. API automation scripts to test endpoints of your web/mobile applications

 This GUI and API test automation framework is developed and maintained by [Qxf2 Services](https://qxf2.com).
-This framework is written in __Python__.
-Our framework is based on the __Page Object Model__ - a design pattern that makes maintaining and developing robust tests easy.
+This framework is written in __Python__ and is based on the __Page Object Model__ - a design pattern that makes maintaining and developing robust tests easy.
 We have also included our __API test automation framework__ based on the player-interface pattern in this repository.
 You can now write your API tests along with your Selenium and Appium tests.
 Please note: the API test examples are written for the sample API available at [Cars API](https://github.com/qxf2/cars-api) repository.

 We've implemented some version of this framework at several [clients](https://qxf2.com/clients).
 In all cases, this framework helped us write automated tests within the first week of our engagement.
 We hope you find this framework useful too!